manorrock/assistant/ROADMAP.md

 - [ ] Add error pattern detection for proactive issue resolution
 - [ ] Remove unused code
 - [ ] Change release workflow to only keep the last 3 release and the SNAPSHOT artifacts
-- [ ] Refactor to use Manorrock standard trigger and release workflows
+- [ ] Refactor to use Manorrock standard release workflow
 - [ ] Add MSI to required workflows
 - [ ] Add a job to the build workflow to remove the SNAPSHOT release prior to running any of the platform specific jobs that will